pingswept/me30-website/content/notes/pi-setup.md

   <li><input type="checkbox"> Edit config.txt on the microSD card to include on the last line: <code>enable_uart=1</code></li>
 </ul>

-## Setup checklist 2: Connect to your Pi via serial console cable
+## Setup checklist 2: Connect to your Pi via serial console cable, and find out your Pi's MAC address

 <ul style="list-style: none;">
   <li><input type="checkbox"> Install the <a href="https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads">SiLabs CP210X USB driver</a> for the console cable.
 (You won't need this on a newish Mac.)</li>